 The Cheeky Child

 At the beginning of every one of my classes (at all levels of education from preschool to high school), I ask each student, “How are you?”
-This would take too much time if I had more students, but as things stand it’s a good, regular way to start the class.
-The fact that all the students know it also gives me a way to use English with them every time I see them around town.
+This would take too much time if I had more students.
+As things stand it’s a good, regular way to start the class.
+All the students knowing it also gives me a way to use English with them every time I see them around town.
 Unless a kid is obstinate and doesn’t want to respond — which happens sometimes — I’m guaranteed to be able to toss some English back and forth with every kid in town.

 Rather than just teach them the stock “I’m fine.
 (And you?)”, I teach them to respond with things like, “I’m happy,” or “I’m hot.”
 I got this idea from the 5th grade textbooks.
 It seemed like a good idea, because rather than just teaching them that sentence A in English is the same as sentence B in Japanese, the interaction between question and answer must be explained.
 In Japanese, if you ask the equivalent of “How are you?”, what you’re really asking is “Are you healthy/energetic?”, to which the other person answers in the affirmative or the negative.
 Skipping the stock response and pointing out that you can really answer in any number of ways sets the students up to realize that learning a foreign language is more than just substituting the words in one language for the words in another language.